 You can read more about what are smart colors and theme colors in these two articles linked below:

-If you don't want to use your template or theme color, simply deactivate the toggle.
+If you don't want to use your template or theme color, simply deactivate the toggle, which will automatically enable the color field box.

 Use this option if you want to change the color of the element.
 In order to do that, click on the color box next to the option: